pmndrs/zustand/CONTRIBUTING.md

 ##### Core

-1. Run `npm install` to install dependencies.
+1. Run `pnpm install` to install dependencies.
 2. Create failing tests for your fix or new feature in the [`tests`](./tests/) folder.
 3. Implement your changes.
 4. Run `pnpm run build` to build the library. _(Pro-tip: `pnpm run build-watch` runs the build in watch mode)_